 The following minimum standards will ensure that the complainant will receive the same level of service regardless of whom the complaint is made against.
 These standards include:

-The Operations Manager will provide a Complaints Analysis to the Chief Executive on a quarterly basis
+The nominated Manager will provide a Complaints Analysis to the Chief Executive on a quarterly basis

-The Operations Manager will be made aware of and kept up-to-date with the progress and result of each complaint.
+The nominated Manager will be made aware of and kept up-to-date with the progress and result of each complaint.

-The Operations Manager will compile a quarterly report for the CEO and Management Board containing the following information:
+The nominated Manager will compile a quarterly report for the CEO and Management Board containing the following information:

 • Number of complaints received